ppsingh21/FiniteElementMethods/1hp_code/README.md

 ## Usage
 To use the code, follow these steps:
-1. Clone the repository: `git clone https://github.com/your-username/finite-element-method.git`
+1. Clone the repository: `git clone https://github.com/ppsingh21/FiniteElementMethods.git`
-2. Navigate to the project directory: `cd finite-element-method`
+2. Navigate to the project directory: `cd 1hp_code`
 3. Run the main code file with appropriate inputs.

 ## Patch Test